zlatinb/muwire/doc/design.md

 ### Search result verification

-Unlike Gnutella, MuWire nodes send search results over a streaming connection.
-This is to ensure that the Destination carried in the search result cannot be spoofed, and to make blacklisting of Destinations that return undesired results effective.
-To make spamming more difficult, the UI will show up to 3 search results by default from each Destination, but will give the option to display all of them.
+Unlike Gnutella, MuWire nodes send search results over a streaming I2P connection.
+This is to ensure that the persona carried in the search result cannot be spoofed, and to make blacklisting of personas that return undesired results effective.
+To make spamming less efficient, the UI will show up to 3 search results by default from each persona, but will give the option to display all of them.
 After the results have been delivered, the streaming connection is closed.

 ### File transfer

-Files are transferred over HTTP1.1 protocol with some custom headers added for download mesh management.
+Files are transferred over HTTP1.1 protocol with some custom headerss added for download mesh management.
 Files are requested with a GET request which includes the infohash of the file in the URL.
+The URL itself is encrypted with the public key of the target persona to prevent carpet-bombing the network with GET requests.

 ### Mesh management

-Download mesh management is identical to Gnutella, except instead of ip addresses b64 I2P destinations are used.
+Download mesh management is identical to Gnutella, except instead of ip addresses MuWire personas are used.
 [More information](http://rfc-gnutella.sourceforge.net/developer/tmp/download-mesh.html)

 ### In-Network updates